-The essentials for every trip, Passport, Visa, flight tickets, accommodation booking details, travel insurance documents, credit and debit cards, drivers license (photo ID).
-I also have soft copy of travel documents.
+The essentials for every trip, Passport, Visa, flight tickets, accommodation booking details, travel insurance documents, credit and debit cards, and driver’s license (photo ID).
+I also have a soft copy of travel documents.

 It’s always handy to have a small amount of local currency when you arrive.
 Otherwise, there will be ATMS at the airport and in the cities where you can access money using a debit card.